 where $g_1$ and $g_2$ are the components of the observed ellipticity, and $\varphi$ is the position angle measured from the line connecting the cluster center and the source galaxy.
 The tangential shear ($g_\mathrm{{t}}$) quantifies the lensing signal aligned with the mass distribution, while the cross shear ($g_\times$) serves as a basic null test to identify potential systematics.
 Figure \ref{fig:tanfit} represents the observed $g_\mathrm{{t}}$ and $g_\times$ radial profiles in red and orange dots, respectively.
 As $g_\times$ remains close to zero over all radial ranges, the systematics in the shape measurements are considered negligible.

-We fit the measured $g_\mathrm{{t}}$ profile using the analytic NFW shear model from \citet{Wright99}.
+We fit the measured $g_{\mathrm{t}}$ field using the full spatial distribution of individual source galaxies and the analytic NFW shear model of \citet{Wright99}.
 We exclude the innermost region ($R < 1.36$ arcmin $\approx 90$ kpc), as the bright light of the BCG prevents the reliable shape measurements of the background galaxies.
 For the $\chi^2$-minimization, we adopt the concentration–mass relation from \citet{Ishiyama21}.
 The blue curve in Figure \ref{fig:tanfit} shows the best-fit result of a single-NFW-halo profile with $\chi^2_{red} = 1.2$.
 The estimated mass is $M_\text{200c, tot}=4.17\pm0.72\times 10^{14}M_\odot$, with the concentration of $c_\text{200c}=3.93^{+0.04}_{-0.03}$.
-The fit is obtained by fixing the NFW halo center at the BCG, but the result remains consistent even when the halo centroid is allowed to vary.
 The resulting mass of A85 is consistent with previous measurements reported in the literature (see Section \ref{sec:masscompare}).
+The fit is obtained by fixing the NFW halo center at the convergence S/N peak, but the result remains consistent even when the halo centroid is allowed to vary.
+We further test for potential mass bias arising from fixing the halo center to the convergence S/N peak by perturbing the centroid position (see Appendix \ref{app:2}), which we find the resulting bias to be negligible in this study.